 Black tea is 100% oxidized or fully fermented and has high flavonoid content.
 The majority of its catechins are converted into theaflavins and thearubigins, which produce a variety of flavors and stronger aroma.
 The shapes of black tea leaves vary widely, and include twist, curly, spiral, ball, rolled, and broken leaf .
 A cup of brewed black tea contains about half as much caffeine as a cup of regular coffee.
 In general, black tea has more caffeine than green, oolong and white teas.
 It has reddish-brown colors with sizeable body and power in the cup .

-Green tea is not fermented or oxidized, and preserves most of the green nature in fresh leaves.
-Green tea contains rich antioxidant content (catechins) in tea flavonoids, and has little caffeine compared to a cup of regular coffee (about 95mg/cup).
+Green tea is fermented or oxidized the least, and preserves most of the green nature in fresh leaves.
+Green tea contains rich antioxidant content (catechins) in tea flavonoids, and has little caffeine compared to a cup of regular coffee (about 95mg/cup for coffee).
 Green tea has become increasingly popular in western countries due in part to its rich, healthy compounds with little caffeine.
 Dried green tea leaves come in many shapes such as open-leaf, flaky, twist, sword, or ball .
 It often has a distinct fresh and vegetal aroma.
 Its pale green infusion tastes delicious and is smooth with a slight sweet flavor.

 White tea is usually grouped together with green tea .
 White tea is composed of young buds and leaves, and is minimally processed.
 Similar to green tea, it contains high antioxidants with very small amounts of caffeine.
 The classic leaf styles of white tea are sword or twisted-needle.
 The modern-styles can be sword or open-leaf .
 In a cup of white tea, you can find delicate and mellow notes with natural sweetness.